minishift/minishift-addons/add-ons/ansible-service-broker/README.md

 # Prerequisites

-This addon is designed for an RBAC enabled OpenShift cluster of `>=3.7`.
-Minishift can be configured to deploy 3.7 with the following command:
+This addon is designed for an RBAC enabled OpenShift cluster of `>=3.9`.
+Minishift can be configured to deploy 3.9 with the following command:

 ```
-$ minishift config set openshift-version v3.7.1
+$ minishift config set openshift-version v3.9.0
 ```

 Minishift must be deployed with the Service Catalog enabled

+**NOTE**: Prior to minishift `v1.16.1`, minishift was installed with the Service Catalog in a different way.
+These instructions are for minishift `>=v1.16.1`, and it is strongly recommended that this version or greater is used.

 The Service Catalog can be deployed by adding the `--service-catalog` when starting Minishift.
 The ability to pass extra flags during startup can be enabled by setting the _MINISHIFT_ENABLE_EXPERIMENTAL_ environmental variable as follows: